ellfarnaz/ellproxy/AMPCODE_SETUP.md

 This will:
 1. Open your browser to `http://localhost:8317/api/auth/cli-login`
-2. VibeProxy forwards the request to ampcode.com
+2. EllProxy forwards the request to ampcode.com
 3. You complete the login in your browser
 4. Amp CLI saves your API key to `~/.local/share/amp/secrets.json`